Planning your expat retirement

 The biggest of those challenges is planning for retirement.

-As long-time expatriates ourselves, we understand the financial issues faced by British expatriates ― the bewildering array of options, a lack of comprehensive guidance, conflicting tax jurisdictions, currency issues, complex local and home country regulations, international marriages, among a myriad of other issues.
+As long-time expatriates ourselves, we understand the challenges around retirement planning for expats ― the bewildering array of options, a lack of comprehensive guidance, conflicting tax jurisdictions, currency issues, complex local and home country regulations, international marriages, among a myriad of other issues.

 As a specialist retirement planning team with AES International, we help expatriates like you to cut through the complexity; enabling you to build a plan that allows you to confidently retire while you are still healthy enough to enjoy life to the full, without the fear of running out of money in later life.